Deportation Defense Attorney in Phoenix

 If you have received a Notice to Appear (NTA) in the mail, it means that removal proceedings are being taken against you.
 The NTA states why the Bureau of Immigration and Customs Enforcement believes you should be deported.
 When you receive the NTA, a hearing will be scheduled, and the immigration judge will determine if what is stated in the NTA is correct.
 If the judge decides that it is true, then you will be ordered to leave the U.S.

 Do not worry -- there are options to defend yourself against deportation.
 We do not recommend attempting to resolve this on your own because there is too much at stake.
 It is best to speak with an experienced deportation attorney in Phoenix as soon as possible.
-Call (602) 833-2650 to schedule an appointment at Essien Immigration Law.
+Call (602) 833-2650 to schedule an appointment at Essien Law Firm.

 Can I Apply For Relief From Deportation?